-Annual Growth Target = $(Goal\ Score - Prior\ Year\ Score) \div (Years\ Left\ to\ Reach\ Proficiency)$ as the difference between years in school and the time-toproficiency set for a given student based on their starting ELP level and grade.
+Annual Growth Target = $(Goal\ Score - Prior\ Year\ Score) \div (Years\ Left\ to\ Reach\ Proficiency)$ time-to-proficiency set for a given student based on their starting ELP level and grade.
+The Goal Score is the scale score required to reach proficiency in the grade in which a student is expected to reach English proficiency based on the time-to-proficiency target.

-In this formula the Years Left to Reach Proficiency is calculated
+In this formula the Years Left to Reach Proficiency is calculated as the difference between years in school and the